Delray Beach, Florida: After World War II

-Revitalization of some historic areas began during the last decade of the twentieth century, as several local landmark structures were renovated.
+Revitalization of some historic areas began during the last decade of the 20th century, as several local landmark structures were renovated.
 These include the Colony Hotel and Old School Square (the former campus of Delray Elementary School and Delray High School, since turned into a cultural center).
 The city also established five Historic Districts, listed in the Local Register of Historic Places, and annexed several other historic residential neighborhoods between U.S. Route 1 and the Intracoastal Waterway in an effort to preserve some of the distinctive local architecture.

 In 2001, the historic home of teacher/principal Solomon D. Spady was renovated and turned into the Spady Cultural Heritage Museum.
 The Spady Museum houses black archives.
 In 2007, the museum was expanded by renovating a 1935 cottage as a Kid's Cultural Clubhouse, and the construction of a 50-seat amphitheater named for C. Spencer Pompey, a pioneer black educator.

 Downtown Delray, located in the eastern part of the city, along Atlantic Avenue, east of I-95 and stretching to the beach, has undergone a large-scale renovation and gentrification.
 The Delray Beach Tennis Center has brought business to the area.
-It has hosted several major international tennis events such as the April 2005 Fed Cup (USA vs. Belgium), the April 2004 Davis Cup (USA vs. Sweden), the Delray Beach International Tennis Championships (ATP Event), and the Chris Evert/Bank of America Pro Celebrity.
+It has hosted several major international tennis events such as the April 2005 Fed Cup (USA vs. Belgium), the April 2004 Davis Cup (USA vs. Sweden), the Delray Beach International Tennis Championships (ATP event), and the Chris Evert/Bank of America Pro-Celebrity event.

 Atlantic Community High School was rebuilt in 2005 on a different site from the previous school, a plan which was met with much contention.

 When DayJet operated from 2007 to 2008, its headquarters were in Delray Beach.

 From 2009 to 2012, Pet Airways had its headquarters in Delray Beach.

 In 2012, Rand McNally "Best of the Road" named Delray Beach America's Most Fun Small Town.
 Delray Beach was rated as the 3rd Happiest Seaside Town in America by Coastal Living in 2015.
 Delray Beach won the title of Best Beach in Florida in the USA Today 2024 Readers' Choice Awards.

 Opioid epidemic

 Delray Beach has experienced a drastic spike in opioid overdoses in recent years, reaching record numbers in 2016 and 2017.
 The number reached its pinnacle of 96 in October 2016.
 Most overdoses are a result of heroin mixed with fentanyl.
 This is due to the high concentration of halfway houses throughout the city.